mattbocosoft/presentation-cocoapods/searching-for-cocoapods.md

 The [CocoaPods homepage](https://cocoapods.org) offers a search field to look for CocoaPods by name, version, author, keywords, summary or dependencies.
 Search results are filtered by the CocoaPods [quality index](https://guides.cocoapods.org/making/quality-indexes) and feature a beautiful new summary interface including a quick way to copy the dependency configuration to the Podfile.

 ####Quality Index
-To help users decide which dependencies to choose, CocoaPods automatically generates a quality index based on a variety of factors including:
+To help users decide which dependencies to choose, CocoaPods automatically generates a quality index.
+All Pods start with 50 "points" which is then adjusted based on a variety of factors including:

 * Popularity
 * Documentation
 * README Complexity